What Is Invoice Financing?

 If you choose invoice financing, your outstanding invoices are simply used as collateral for a loan.
 Your customers still pay you as they normally would and you repay the financing company according to your agreed-upon schedule until the amount of the loan has been paid off, plus any applicable fees.

-Pros and Cons of Invoice Financing
+Pros and Cons of Invoice Financing for Small Business

 In the case of invoice financing, the invoices themselves serve as collateral so there is no need to provide any other types of assets to secure the funding.
 This can be particularly helpful to smaller businesses that do not own major assets.